saltsystemslab/LearnedJoinDiskExp/wiki/experiments.md

 Machine: Patagonia

+Each experiment was run 3 times, with `numactl -N 1 -m 1` on Patagonia.
+The numbers reported are median numbers.

 Overall Trends:
 * As size skewness increases, performance of learned merger gets better.
 See [8 byte keys merge experiment](8_byte_merge.md)
 	* The threshold ratio of doing better goes up as key size increases .i.e, We need more skewness in data list size to do better.